cairo-book/cairo-book/src/ch204-02-02-range-check.md

 The Range Check builtin enforces that all values written to its memory cells are within the range \\([0,2^{128}-1]\\).
 The memory cells constrained by this builtin are called range-checked cells as every values written to this memory segment must be contained within the range \\([0,2^{128}-1]\\) otherwise an out of range error will be thrown.
-These range-checked cells must store field elements, relocatables are forbidden.
+These range-checked cells must store valid field elements, not relocatable values.

 In the following example, a Cairo program writes 0, 256 and \\(2^{128}-1\\) to the Range Check memory segment, since these 3 field elements are constrained within the \\([0,2^{128}-1]\\) range, the program execution is valid.